mobi-corp/user-guide/README.md

 You can download the GitHub app for [Windows](https://windows.github.com) or [Mac](https://mac.github.com) or the Atlassian app [SourceTree](http://www.sourcetreeapp.com) to manage the project, or you can use the terminal.

-If you're using the terminal, run from the root directory:
+If you're using the terminal, run from the project's root directory:

 > **$ git add --all**